A robust system for Quantum Computation using Coherent Population Trap states of neutral atoms: Operations of logic gates

-Two-Qubit operations can be obtained on this system in three different methods.
-All the three exploit a dipole-dipole interaction between two atoms in the CPT states, but between magnetic spins instead of electric dipoles, as described below.
+Two-qubit opeations can be obtained in a manner similar to the earlier works that exploited the dipole-dipole interaction \cite{ryabtsev, brennen}, except using magnetic dipole-dipole interaction between spin states instead of electric dipoles.

-In presence of a static magnetic field $\vec B_s$, the atomic spin vectors orient themselves such that the projection of the spin vector onto the magnetic field vector is equal to the magnitude of the magnetic quantum number m$_{\rm F}$.
-Therefore, the state $|0\ra$, with is m$_{\rm F}=0$ orients perpendicular to this field and the state $|1\ra$ orients along the field since its constituent components have m$_{\rm F}=\pm 1$.

-Further, these spin vectors precess about the magnetic field vector with a Larmor frequency $\omega_L=\gamma_L |B_s|$, where $\gamma_L$ is the gyromagnetic ratio and $|B_s|$ the field strength.
-An additional oscillatory magnetic field $B_f<<B_s$, at the frequency $\omega_l$, applied perpendicular to $B_s$ will now cause an energy shift so that the atoms flip from one one m$_{\rm F}$ state to another \cite{corney,budker}.
-If two such atoms are considered, then the energy of the atom-pair in presence of $B_s$ is as shown in figure 2a, with each spin flip transition separated by an energy $\hbar \omega_L$.
-However, if these atoms are brought sufficiently close together, there exists an interaction between two spin -dipoles of the nature $S_1.S_2$, which will result in an interaction potential \cite{cohentannoudji}
+In an external magnetic field $\vec B$, the spin vectors align at an angle that depends on their \mf value and also makes a Larmor precision about $\vec B$, with a frequency $\omega_L= \gamma_L |B|$. $\gamma_L$ is the gyromagnetic ratio of the atom and $|B|$ is the value of the magnetic field.
+The atom can now be flipped from one \mf state to the other by applying an oscillatory magnetic field perpendicular to $\vec B$, and at a frequency equal to difference between the two corresponding Larmor frequenices.
+The dipole-dipole interaction between the spins now manifest as a shift in the Larmor frequencies and hence the resonance frequency for the oscillatory magnetic field also shifts as shown in figure 2. \cite{cohentannoudji,jackson}